-- PERSIST\STORE: There is no associated Resource - INVALID\TRANSACTION: The given transaction does not match the transaction of the Resource associated with this session get\association\status() returns the status of the association (if any) with this session.
-The association status can be one of these AssociationStatus constants:
+- PERSIST STORE: There is no associated Resource - INVALID\TRANSACTION: The given transaction does not match the transaction of the Resource associated with this session

 A Resource can be prepared or committed in one phase only if it is not actively associated with any session.
 If asked to prepare or commit in one phase when still in use, the Resource rolls back.
+A get\association\status() returns the status of the association (if any) with this session.
+The association status can be one of these AssociationStatus constants:

-A Resource ends any session-Resource association in which it is involved when it is prepared, committed in one phase, or rolled back.
+Resource ends any session-Resource association in which it is involved when it is prepared, committed in one phase, or rolled back.

-Note: In XA terms, start() corresponds to xa\start() with either the TMNOFLAGS, TMJOIN OF TMRESUME flag. end corresponds to xa\end() with the TMSUCCESS OF the TMFAIL flag. suspend corresponds to xa\end() with the TMSUSPEND OF TMSUSPEND | TMMIGRATE flag.
+Note:In XA terms, start() corresponds to xa\start() with either the TMNOFLAGS, TMJOIN or TMRESUME flag. end corresponds to xa\end() with the TMSUCCESS or the TMFAIL flag. suspend corresponds to xa\end() with the TMSUSPEND or TMSUSPEND | TMMIGRATE flag.